yearn/yearn-pm/notes/20211013-meeting-doers.md

 **Marketing/Growth:**

-- Host twitter space on compensation in DAOs and radical transperency
+- Host twitter space on compensation in DAOs and radical transparency